 and consumer reports about the 10 worst sunscreens on the market.

 When an article surfaced recently about a toddler who suffered second degree burns from a supposedly safe, kid-friendly product, people were mostly horrified and decried the use of this terrible cream.
 But then there were those on the opposite end of the spectrum who said something along these lines: “Everything everywhere is trying to kill us so let’s just call it good.”

-And who can forget Sarah Kallies’ Excuse Me While I Lather My Child In This Toxic Death Cream post that went viral last year, written in the vein of, “I can’t do anything right so I might as well not even try”.
+And who can forget Sarah Kallies’ Excuse Me While I Lather My Child In This Toxic Death Cream post that went viral, written in the vein of, “I can’t do anything right so I might as well not even try”.
 It was met with choruses of hallelujah from parents who are sick and tired of all the rules.

 As a mom who struggles with anxiety, I completely empathize with the woman who just wants to enjoy a vacation with her kids without worrying that she is a bad parent for applying sunscreen with chemicals in it.

 Or the mother who wants to have a fun outing at the water park without having a panic attack about possible flesh eating bacteria lurking in the water.
 Yes, that is actually what one news report claimed this week.

 And we’re supposed to go on a trip that includes several days at a popular water park attraction.
 Awesome.

 There is enough parenting advice and warnings these days to make your head explode.
 You already feel guilty as a parent that you aren’t doing enough, or that you’ll make all the wrong decisions, and then you read articles or watch news clips that just pile on the guilt even more.

 I totally get wanting to log off and tune out because you’re tired of feeling judged by others’ parenting choices.
 But the answer isn’t to stick our fingers in our ears and bury our heads in the sand, possibly throwing out good advice with bad.